-Cerb (6.3) is a major feature update released on March 25, 2013.
+Cerb (6.3) is a feature upgrade released on March 25, 2013.
 It contains over 64 new features and improvements from community feedback.

 - Important Release Notes